SteepleJAC Athletics Scorecard

 - The PPPN or the Net Score is the value used in the Pair With The Pros Tournament Standings.

 - It is the above or below par indicator of the player’s performance in a SteepleJAC PWTP tournament competition.

 - In a PWTP Tournament the PPPN is considered the value which is paired with the Pro Golfer’s final score.

-- Repetitively speaking, the PPP from a score card and the same PPPN used in a tournament may, and likely will be, very different.
+- Repetitively speaking, the same values inputted onto a general scorecard and additionally used on a tournament scorecard may, and likely will, result in very different PPP/PPPN.
 The PPP is a Player’s Personal Performance Score in a round on a particular course.
-The PPPN is a Player’s Personal Performance Score from a round based on a particular course however is also further qualified to compare the PPP to other players playing on other courses with varying differentiating difficulty factors.
-Essentially a ‘virtual course’ is configured which requires an adjustment to the PPP in order to get a PPPN that can be accurately administered in a Tournament competition.
+The PPPN is a Player’s Personal Performance Score from a round based on a particular course however is also further qualified to compare the PPPN to other players playing on other courses with varying differentiating difficulty factors.
+Essentially a ‘virtual course’ is configured which requires an adjustment to the PPP in order to get a PPPN that can be accurately administered in tournament competition.

 - The SteepleJAC Calculation System, SteepleJAC Scorecard, and the SteepleJAC Pair With The Pros Tournament System can be used by golf enthusiasts ‘Play to Build Sport’ on local or an international scale.

 - SteepleJAC allows players to BRING THEIR A GAME and CONQUER THEIR POTENTIAL by challenging all skill levels, leveling off the game to provide entertaining competition for everyone.

 - Ace – An Ace is considered to be a very good golfer.
 It can also be used as a term referring to a hole in one which is when a player hits the first shot off the tee box and the ball goes into the corresponding hole.